 All students must complete at least six clock hours of coursework or training in harassment, bullying, and discrimination prevention and intervention.
 Training must be delivered by a New York State Education Department approved provider.
-UB's Alberti Center is an authorized provider.
-DASA Training Information at UB.
-A complete list of providers can be found at DASA Training Information Applicants for Certification
+UB's Alberti Center is an authorized DASA training provider.

 New York State Teacher Certification Examinations